MP Estate Planning UK

 Types of Trusts and Their Benefits

-How Trusts Can Mitigate Tax Implications
+How Trusts Can Mitigate IHT

 For more detailed information on how trusts are treated for inheritance tax, you can refer to our technical update on Inheritance Tax on Trusts.